Teridano Emidio diTella Genealogy

 1 gold watch

-1 miscellaneous lot toilet articles, pens, pencils, neckties, pictures, letters, etc
+1 miscellaneous lot toilet articles, pens, pencils, neckties, pictures,

 1 miscellaneous lot carpenter tools

 1 miscellaneous lot food supplies

 4. At the time of his death, he was renting a room from Orazio

 Primaveri.
 I've found that family in the 1930 census with the wife

 running a boarding house.
 The house, in 1930, was located on Number 4